jason-white/personal-site/content/journal/photo-walk_08-29-22.md

 From here on out if there are any digital photos posted on this site it will be with this filter.
 I may tag promist for all of them just so it's a bit organized.

 {{< figure src="https://res.cloudinary.com/dpmsynxig/image/upload/f_auto,q_auto:good/v1667743938/2022%20Posts/2022-08-29_Photo-Walk/2022-08-29_leica-m10p-22.jpg" alt="the side of a house with electrical meters and a satelight dish on the roof" caption="50mm Summilux ASPH / Leica M10-P" >}}

+Later this evening we finished Sandman.
+I enjoyed the extra closers.
+I guess we will start GoT House of Dragon next.